-Breakfast Cookies made with creamy sunflower butter, mixed seeds, dried cherries, mini-chocolate chips, and oats are super easy to make.
-If you love oatmeal cookies, you’ll be devouring these before they have time to cool, trust me.
+Breakfast Cookies made with creamy nut butter, mixed seeds, dried cherries, mini-chocolate chips, and oats are super easy to make.
+If you love oatmeal cookies, you'll be devouring these before they have time to cool, trust me.
 Crunchy healthy seeds mixed with the sweetness of dried cherries and dark chocolate creates a perfect balance.

 Tips for Making Breakfast Cookies